Don’t let your brand voice be a last-ditch effort. Snag your FREE guide to clarify your message in 3 easy steps.

 …just because someone who claims to have a 6-figure business uses the phrase “GET AFTER IT!” for every call-to-action doesn’t mean you should.

-Rather, you should write how *you* speak and make it easy for your readers to follow along—even if it means sometimes using the same basic words and phrases everyone else uses.
-In fact, many of these phrases make frequent appearances for a reason: they communicate clearly and hold attention.
+Rather, you should write how *you* speak and make it easy for your readers to follow along—even if it means using more common vocabulary.
+In fact, many common words and phrases make frequent appearances for a reason: they communicate clearly and hold attention.

 If you walk away from this article with one big “ah-ha!” moment, let it be this:

-You don’t need to force or fake your writing style.
+You don’t need to force creativity to engage and persuade readers.
 You don’t need a huge vocabulary or perfect grammar.
-All you need to do is tap into your own voice and set a clear goal for your copy.
+You simply need to tap into your own voice and set a clear goal for your copy.
 Often, the most effective and persuasive words are also the simplest.

 In his memoir, On Writing, Stephen King says: “One of the really bad things you can do to your writing is to dress up the vocabulary, looking for long words because you’re maybe a little bit ashamed of your short ones … Make yourself a solemn promise right now that you’ll never use ‘emolument’ when you mean ‘tip.’”

-King is talking about fiction writing but his advice holds true for copywriting, too.
+King is talking about fiction writing, but his advice applies to copywriting, too.
 So before you whip out the thesaurus to fluff up your copy, consider using any of these 35 tried-and-true persuasive words that sell.

 01. You